 Keeping these important strategies in mind will give you a better chance of getting a great offer on that email list being sold.

-There are a few major points that are used to create the framework to get a good valuation on an email list.
+There are a few major points that are used to understand the valuation of an email list.

 1. Number of Subscribers

 When it comes to email lists, size matters.
 The number of total subscribers will be one of the first questions a potential buyer has and it’s a major part of the valuation.
 While pure size isn’t everything, it is a huge factor.